 The deer of Nara are used to people walking around.
 But that doesn’t mean that they are not longer wild animals.
 And we should treat them like that.

-If anyway you want to get a little closer to Bambi and his friends there is a way.
+Anyway, if you want to get a little closer to Bambi and his friends there actually is a way.
 At the entrances of the park they usually sell cookies for the deer.
-You can get one package for 150 Yen (about 1,17 Euro) But don’t underestimate this cute little creatures when it comes to food.
+You can get one package for 150 Yen (about 1,17 Euro).
+But don’t underestimate this cute little creatures when it comes to food.
 As soon as they see you leaving the stand with a pack of cookies in your hand you might suddenly have ten new friends.
 They will try anything to get them.
 Starting with biting your shirt up to push you in the back with their antler.

 The Owl Café of Nara

-Probably I have been a little too naive (my main flaw I guess.
-And no that has nothing to do with me being blonde 🙂 ) I actually believed that the owls would be flying around freely and come to you when they feel like getting petted.
+Probably I have been a little too naive when it comes to this Nara sightseeing spot.
+I actually believed that the owls would be flying around freely and come to you when they feel like getting petted.
 But as a matter of fact the total opposite is happening there: they are all leashed to the sticks that they are sitting on.
 Although you have to agree to the terms and conditions of the café before being allowed to get in touch with the owls.
 But actually many people don’t comply with those rules.
 For example, it’s said that the owls are not allowed to be touched when their eyes are closed or they are not on their sticks.
 But some people just do it anyway.
 And the staff is just too polite to really say anything.

 I am actually not quite sure what to think of this owl café.
 I mean, sure, on the one hand it’s amazing to get so close to this fluffy cuties.
 And it seemed to me (well, maybe it is just my impression) that many of the owls actually enjoyed the petting.
 But all day long getting touched by strangers.
 I wouldn’t like that if I was an owl I guess.
 Anyone here that knows more about owls and might give me some background info?
 Well, until now I am not sure whether I really can recommend the owl café.